bshlgrs/reciprocity/readme.md

 And run `ngrok http -bind-tls=true -host-header="localhost:3000" localhost:3000` to tunnel the client through a HTTPS server (required to work with the FB API).

+## Deploying to heroku

+- Install heroku and log into an account that can access the heroku app
+- Do `git push heroku main` to deploy.
+It builds from the Dockerfile.